Grogu22/Wheat-Leaf-Rust/README.md

 # Wheat-Leaf-Rust-Detection
-This is our repository for sharing experiments that we have done and result that we have obtained from them.
+This is our repository for sharing experiments that we have done and the results that we have obtained from them.